theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 {% include figure.liquid loading="eager" path="assets/img/assessment.png" title="Assessment and Learning Outcomes" class="img-fluid rounded z-depth-1 mb-4" %}

 Assessment is where I can see whether a learning activity has really worked.
-I prefer formats where students produce something concrete: an organizational chart, a matrix, a poster, a business model element, a persona, a market-sizing calculation, a pitch, a business plan section, or a prototype.
+I prefer formats where students produce something concrete: an organizational chart, a poster, a business model canvas, a persona, a market-sizing calculation, a pitch, a business plan section, or a prototype.

 These outputs are useful because we can actually look at them together.
 A group can explain why they chose a certain structure, why their market estimate makes sense, or why they framed a problem in a particular way.
 Another group may have solved the same task differently.
 This often leads to good discussions, because the differences become visible.